QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

     x = 5
     # x .-= 2  # Fails!
-    x = x - 2  # Subtle difference - creates a new value and rebinds the variable
+    x = x - 2  # subtle difference - creates a new value and rebinds the variable

 In particular, there is no way to pass any immutable into a function and have it modified